alexgczs/multi-person-detection/README.md

 └── main.py                  # CLI interface

-tests/                       # Unit and integration tests data/                        # Dataset and results storage
+tests/                       # Unit and integration tests data/                        # Results storage resuts_report.md             # Report of the results obtained with each strategy
 ```

 ## Development